-Even though HoloBuilder is being developed with a strong focus on usability and intuitiveness, as an absolute beginner you might feel a little overwhelmed by its large variety of features and functions.
+Even though HoloBuilder is developed with a strong focus on usability and intuitiveness, as an absolute beginner you might feel a little overwhelmed by its large variety of features and functions.

-This is why we have created an easy to understand beginner tutorial that enables you to create amazing 3D presentations from scratch, without any previous knowledge, in a few simple steps.
+This is why we have created an easy to understand beginner tutorial that enables you to create amazing 3D virtual reality construction projects from scratch, without any previous knowledge, in a few simple steps.

 We think the guide provides everything you need to enjoy the usage of HoloBuilder, but if there should be anything that you are missing or if there are any questions left open, we would love to hear them.
 So please do not hesitate to contact us, whatever your concern might be.

 The Definitive Guide to HoloBuilder

 HoloBuilder supports 360° photospheres as well as custom 3D models and provides a wide variety of predefined 2D and 3D objects to insert in your 3D scenes.
 Thus, it should be incredibly easy for you to create great 360° and 3D content with HoloBuilder— there are absolutely no programming skills required!

 Find below a list of the features presented in this guide – click on the corresponding heading to jump directly to the information you are looking for, or browse through the complete guide to get an overview of the full potential of HoloBuilder.

 Creating your first HoloBuilder project – the basics